 How To Make The Whipped Ganache Frosting

 This whipped ganache frosting couldn’t be easier.
 Start by making a ganache that has a ganache ratio of 1:1, meaning equal parts heavy cream to chocolate.
-I also added a bit of butter to smooth it out and add some flavor.

 Once the ganache has cooled you can then whip it in your mixer until light and fluffy.